nicolasdelfino/tracks/README.md

 # tracks.js

-#### A minimalistic, platform agnostic library for animating elements as they mount / unmount.
+#### A minimalistic library for animating elements as they mount / unmount.

 ## 2.66kb gzipped 😀